Velosurance bicycle insurance

 Riding gear/clothing

 Selecting appropriate riding gear is almost as important as choosing the bike itself.
-A sturdy helmet is critical, but also keep in mind that any helmet is better than no helmet at all.
-Before riding your bike, be sure to purchase a helmet and always wear it whenever you cycle; it might not look sexy but it will keep your noggin in one piece in case of an accident.
-When shopping for a helmet, you will likely notice a significant price range of available helmets.
-The price is largely dictated by the weight and the brand of the helmet, a more expensive helmet is not necessarily better.
-All helmets available for sale in the US must adhere to CPSC or Snell standards so they all offer a very comparable level of protection.
-If you plan on wearing glasses while riding a bike, make sure to try on a helmet with glasses on.
-It’s very easy to make a mistake of buying a helmet that simply doesn’t work with your eyewear.
+A helmet that fits well is crucial.
+When shopping for one, you will likely notice a significant price range of available helmets.
+The price is largely dictated by the helmet's weight and brand; a more expensive helmet is not necessarily better.
+All helmets available for sale in the US must adhere to CPSC or Snell standards, so they all offer a very comparable level of protection.
+If you plan on wearing glasses while riding a bike, try on a helmet with glasses on.
+It’s very easy to make the mistake of buying a helmet that doesn’t work with your eyewear.

 A pair of riding gloves is also a good idea.
-In the event that you have an accident and your hands make contact with pavement, you will be very thankful that you chose to wear gloves.
-Finally, when riding in traffic, always wear a brightly-colored jacket or vest.
-Doing so will not only make you more easily visible, but will serve as a reminder to others to pay attention and to be mindful of cyclists.
+If you have an accident and your hands make contact with the pavement, you will be very thankful that you chose to wear gloves.
+Gloves also prevent sweaty hands and improve grip on the handlebars, which directly translates to safety.
+Finally, when riding in traffic, always wear a brightly-colored clothes, such as a jacket or a vest.
+Doing so will not only make you more easily visible but will serve as a reminder to others to pay attention and to be mindful of cyclists.

 bicycle helmet